SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

         version: ">0.0.0"
     ```

-4. Add the below configurations for `s4-hana-cloud` to the `values.yaml`.
+3. Add the below configurations for `s4-hana-cloud` to `values.yaml`:

     ```yaml
     s4-hana-cloud-messaging: